ClickBait Isn’t All Evil: Here’s Why

 Kendzior points to a few pieces she claims had research flaws or shoddy, lazy reporting — BuzzFeed misspelled Ukrainian, and an “alleged journalist” illustrated a piece on Flint, Michigan with a photo of Ramla, Israel.
 Kendzior feels these reporting missteps are indicative of a lazy media landscape that values eyeballs and “porn” over hard research and in-depth reporting.

 The hard stuff is out there — Kendzior steps right in front of this contradiction by pointing it out in the second-to-last paragraph.
-Her examples then are ill-conceived and do not uphold the conclusion that we’re all lazy, sleazy scumbags who just want to get off from looking at shit blowing up.
+Her examples then do not uphold the conclusion that we just want to get off from looking at shit blowing up.

 Demonization of viral content like BuzzFeed’s listicles also ignores the reality of how media operates.